-For most of its early years, Sonora was dominated culturally and economically by its eastern mountainous La Serrana region.
-During the last half of the 20th Century, however, the arid Western Lowlands region experienced rapid economic growth, especially in irrigated agriculture along the river tracks and floodplains.
-This shift left the older mountainous region a cultural backwater, characterized by quaint colonial era villages, like Alamos, Ures, Sahuaripa, Ariveche, Arizpe, Tecoripa, Suaqui Grande, Banámichi, Sinoquipe, and Cananea.
-Thus, the present-day state of Sonora reveals its dual geographical personality-eastern, colonial, "Old Sonora." and the modern western "New Sonora."
-First to develop there were the towns of Guaymas, the main seaport of the state, and Hermosillo, which became Sonora's capital in 1879.
+For most of its early years, Sonora was dominated culturally and economically by its eastern hills and mountainous La Serrana region.
+During the last half of the 20th Century. however, the arid Western Lowlands region experienced rapid economic growth, especially in irrigated agriculture along the river tracks and floodplains.
+This shift left the older mountainous region somewhat of a cultural backwater, characterized by quaint colonial era villages, like Álamos, Ures, Sahuaripa, Ariveche, Arizpe, Tecoripa, Suaqui Grande, Banámichi, Sinoquipe, and Bacanora.
+Thus, the presentday state of Sonora reveals its dual geographical personality-eastern, colonial, "Old Sonora," and the modern western "New Sonora."
+First to develop there were the towns of Guaymas (around 1820), the main seaport of the state, and Hermosillo, which became Sonora's capital in 1879.
 The first wagon road between Hermosillo and Tucson was established by 1860.
-The first rail line to Hermosillo opened in 1882.
+The first rail line to Hermosillo opened in 1880, between Guaymas and Hermosillo, and to Nogales in 1882, which connected to southern Arizona.
 Grains went from Guaymas (by boat) and Hermosillo (overland) to the U.S., and machinery for the Sonoran mines was shipped to Guaymas from San Francisco.